Cylinder head

 |

-Creates fresh gas flow
+Creates a fresh gas flow

 |